Password Hash Sync for UW Entra ID uw.edu domain

 A minor issue for PHS that may affect the user experience is password change latency.
-AD password hashes are synchronized to Azure AD every 2 minutes.
+AD password hashes are synchronized to Entra ID every 2 minutes.
 This slight delay may cause some frustration to the UW community which has a general expectation of nearly immediate password changes.
 However, overall this is unlikely to be significant.

 On the whole, there are some improvements to the user experience with PHS, with the user not needing to re-enter their username a 2nd time, and concerns about legitimacy and the transition addressed via customization.
 There is an impact to users of a new experience, but provided we manage that change with sufficient communication, the cost of that impact should be acceptable.

-The UW should definitely proceed with enabling PHS (as a fallback to federated) to gain another fallback option and improved security insights, as well as meet the minimum requirement to enable Azure AD Domain Services.
+The UW should definitely proceed with enabling PHS (as a fallback to federated) to gain another fallback option and improved security insights, as well as meet the minimum requirement to enable Entra ID Domain Services.

 Analysis also supports switching to using it as the primary authentication; the potential support problems and costs of continuing with a complex ADFS + Shibboleth architecture are very convincing motivation, with a small downside of making a user-impacting user experience change.

 - Add UW branding example for purposes of considering PHS as primary authentication option.
-Action item responsibility: Azure AD/O365 MFA project.
+Action item responsibility: Entra ID /O365 MFA project.

 - Separate diluted legitimacy section into separate doc to allow this topic to continue to develop outside the PHS topic.
 Action item responsibility: UW IAM business service.

 - What is password hash sync?: https://docs.microsoft.com/en-us/azure/active-directory/hybrid/whatis-phs